KomalRiazOCS/FirstDemoRepo/README.md

 # FirstDemoRepo
-This is my first git repository
+This is my first git repository <br>
-This is my first commit (well technically second) directly from github.
+This is my first commit (well technically second) directly from github. <br>
 :- Komal Riaz